 This policy governs the authorization and supervision (oversight and training) of health data-related access and activities for TCS.
 All personnel of TCS must comply with this policy.
-Demonstrated competence in the requirements of this policy is an important part of the responsibilities of every member of the workforce of th e v vorkforce.
-Assı ım ptions TCS must comply with HIPAA and the HIPAA implementing regulations pertaining to the authorization and supervision of workforce members who will be accessing individually identifiable health information as part of their work-related duties, in accordance with the requirements at § 164.308(a)(3). l Compliance with HIPAA is mandatory and failure to comply can bring severe sanctions and penalties. ( Proper and appropriate authorization to access individually identifiable health information, and appropriate supervision of workforce members authorized to access individually identifiable health information, are essential components of a well-managed risk management system.
-(Proper and appropriate authorization to access individually identifiable health information, and appropriate supervision of workforce members authorized to access individually identifiable health information, can help reduce our overall risk, and reduce the likelihood of data breaches [ and HIPAA violations.
-Establishing, maintaining, and modifying appropriate levels of workforce member access to individually identifiable health information and Protected Health Information can help reduce the likelihood of data breaches and HIPAA violations.
-Poli су Statement [ב It is the Policy of TCS to only permit workforce members who have been appropriately authorized, to have access to individually identifiable health information. Į It is the Policy of TCS to properly and appropriately oversee and train workforce members who have access to individually identifiable health information.
-[Workforce members of TCS shall have access only to the individually identifiable health Į information that they need in order to perform their work-related duties.
-The level of access to individually identifiable health information and Protected Health Information granted to each member of the workforce shall be independent of the technology used to access such information, and shall apply to access through a workstation, transaction, program, process, or other mechanism. [ Any workforce member's ability to access individually identifiable health information shall be modified immediately when the nature of their job changes and requires a different level of access, whether greater or lesser.
-Higher levels of access shall be provided only to those who need it.
-Any workforce member's ability to access individually identifiable health information shall be modified immediately when the nature of their job changes and requires a different level of access, whether greater or lesser. [ It is the Policy of TCS to fully document the authorization, access establishment and modificationrelated activities for all workforce members who have access to individually identifiable health
+Demonstrated competence in the requirements of this policy is an important part of the responsibilities of every member of the workforce.

+- □ TCS must comply with HIPAA and the HIPAA implementing regulations pertaining to the authorization and supervision of workforce members who will be accessing individually identifiable health information as part of their work-related duties, in accordance with the requirements at § 164.308(a)(3). - Compliance with HIPAA is mandatory and failure to comply can bring severe sanctions and penalties. - Proper and appropriate authorization to access individually identifiable health information, and appropriate supervision of workforce members authorized to access individually identifiable health information, are essential components of a well-managed risk management system. - Proper and appropriate authorization to access individually identifiable health information, and appropriate supervision of workforce members authorized to access individually identifiable health information, can help reduce our overall risk, and reduce the likelihood of data breaches and HIPAA violations. - Establishing, maintaining, and modifying appropriate levels of workforce member access to individually identifiable health information and Protected Health Information can help reduce the likelihood of data breaches and HIPAA violations.

+- □ It is the Policy of TCS to only permit workforce members who have been appropriately authorized, to have access to individually identifiable health information. - □ It is the Policy of TCS to properly and appropriately oversee and train workforce members who have access to individually identifiable health information. - □ Workforce members of TCS shall have access only to the individually identifiable health information that they need in order to perform their work-related duties. - □ The level of access to individually identifiable health information and Protected Health Information granted to each member of the workforce shall be independent of the technology used to access such information, and shall apply to access through a workstation, transaction, program, process, or other mechanism. - Any workforce member's ability to access individually identifiable health information shall be modified immediately when the nature of their job changes and requires a different level of access, whether greater or lesser. - □ Higher levels of access shall be provided only to those who need it. - Any workforce member's ability to access individually identifiable health information shall be modified immediately when the nature of their job changes and requires a different level of access, whether greater or lesser.